Nyanza Lac

 Nyanza Lac is a city in southern Burundi, in Makamba Province.
 The city is located on the shores of Lake Tanganyika, to the south of Mutambara and close to the border with Tanzania.

+The Rwaba River flows southwest to enter Lake Tanganyika just north of Nyanza Lac.

+The river drains the sedimentary plain of Nyanza-Lac, which is about 16 km wide and backed by high ground.